 - .hack//G.U. has Atoli's player Chigusa, who bears several marks on her left wrists from failed suicide attempts.
 She has stopped trying to end her life after meeting Haseo.

 - Subverted in the opening scene of Persona 3: Yukari is shown pointing a gun at her throat and trying to pull the trigger with shaking hands, then dropping it and crying, but it turns out she was only trying to summon her Persona, not kill herself.

 - In Agent Stone's backstory of Twisted Metal: Black, he tries to shoot himself in the mouth after realizing that his anger not only led him to kill the target, but also a girl and her mother.
 However, it fails because the gun was out of bullets.

-- It's never shown or stated outright, but Adrian Andrews's attempted suicide in Phoenix Wright: Ace Attorney: Justice For All is most likely this.
+- It's never shown or stated outright, but Adrian Andrews' attempted suicide in Phoenix Wright: Ace Attorney: Justice For All was most likely this.